DevExpress/testcafe-hammerhead/CONTRIBUTING.md

 ## Reporting a Problem

-If you run into a bug with TestCafe Hammerhead, please file an issue in the [GitHub repository](https://github.com/DevExpress/testcafe-hammerhead/issues).
+If you encounter a bug with TestCafe Hammerhead, please file an issue in the [GitHub repository](https://github.com/DevExpress/testcafe-hammerhead/issues).
 Search through the existing issues to see if the problem has already been reported or addressed.

 When you create a new issue, the template text is automatically added to its body.
-You should complete all the sections in this template to help us understand the issue you are describing.
+You should complete all sections in this template to help us understand the issue.
 Missing information could delay the processing time.

 ## Code Contribution